gardenermike/model-predictive-controller/README.md

 * The cross-track error ("cte" in the code).
 This is a simple linear distance away from the center of the track.
 * The error in orientation bearing.
 In the code this is represented as the error in psi, "epsi".

+#### Controller output / actuators
 The output of the controller has two elements:
 * The steering angle, thought of as the delta psi.
 In the code this is generally called "delta".
 * The acceleration, or throttle/brake, called "a" in the code.

+#### Time steps
 The trajectory into the future is modeled with [six](https://github.com/gardenermike/model-predictive-controller/blob/master/src/MPC.cpp#L8) points, each one-tenth of a second apart.
 This is a relatively small number, but computationally efficient.
-I tried as few as four and as many as ten.
+I tried as few steps as four and as many as ten.
 With too few points, the trajectory did not take the future sufficiently into account, and corners were handled poorly.
 With too long of a time horizon, the trajectory would extend beyond the furthest waypoints, where the polynomial fitting the waypoints might diverge sharply from the real world, leading to bizarre behavior.
-The tenth of a second I chose between points was chosen with similar criteria to the point count: I wanted points close enough for a smooth fit, and not so far as to extend beyond the waypoints at any velocity.
+The [tenth of a second I chose between points](https://github.com/gardenermike/model-predictive-controller/blob/master/src/MPC.cpp#L9) was chosen with similar criteria to the point count: I wanted points close enough for a smooth fit, and not so far as to extend beyond the waypoints at any velocity.
+I had to adjust this value together with the number of time steps, in order to extend to most of the distance of the furthest waypoint at peak velocity, but not beyond.

+#### Cost
 The [cost values](https://github.com/gardenermike/model-predictive-controller/blob/master/src/MPC.cpp#L51) used to determine the trajectory were hand-tuned to ensure a smooth drive.
 The cost consists of several components:
 * The cross-track error
 * The error in orientation (weighted much more heavily than the cross-track error)